 This is a complete introductory textbook intended for courses leading to GCSE Electronics.
-It also caters for the Electronics sections of GCSE Design and Technology (Electronic Products), for the Electricity and Magnetism sections of GCSE Physics, the GNVQ unit on Electronics for Engineering, and the Intermediate GNVQ unit on Electronics Principles and Applications.
+It also caters for the Electronics sections of GCSE Design and Technology (Electronic Products).
 It assumes no previous knowledge of electronics or of the electronic aspects of physics.

-Most of the text is divided into numerous short Topics, presented as double page spreads.
-These cover the topics common to the majority of the specifications at the level of the Foundation Tier (FT).
+Most of the text is divided into numerous short Topics.
 The topics are dealt with thoroughly, with simple explanations and plenty of examples and illustrations.
-This double-page presentation has two advantages.
+This presentation has two advantages.
 It allows students to confine their attention to the particular topics found in a given specification.
 It also presents the student with self-contained, easily assimilable and readily testable segments of knowledge.